The RVing world is exploding with new and current recreational vehicle owners vacationing in their campers because it’s safe and affordable.

 Once you get your campground running and word of mouth spreads from happy campers, you can take a step back and watch what aspects of your park make money and where you can improve profits.

 Most new RV park owners see that having a basketball court isn’t going to make money, and they are better off changing that space into a campsite or two.
 You may have a high amount of people calling to reserve spots for big fifth-wheels or motorhomes, so you put in five more deluxe campsites.

-There are many options to increase campground profits, aside from raising campsite rates, making ownership more fun and interesting.
+There are many options to increase campground profits, aside from raising campsite rates and making ownership more fun and interesting.